 - What do we need to do to correct the problem?

 - What are the associated costs?

-We will go over your X-ray and/or MRI findings, your pertinent exam findings, your diagnosis, your specific, individualized treatment plan, as well as your insurance benefits and your associated costs BEFORE you start treatment.
+We will go over your X-ray and/or MRI findings, your pertinent exam findings, your diagnosis, your specific, individualized treatment plan, as well as your insurance benefits and your associated costs before you start treatment.

-As a new chiropractic patient, you may be wondering how you’ll feel after your first spinal, or chiropractic treatment.
+As a new chiropractic patient, you may be wondering how you’ll feel after your first treatment.
 Many people are anxious before they come in because they associate chiropractic treatments with old-school, painful cracking techniques.
-While we do offer the old-fashioned, and effective, popping techniques if that’s what you prefer, we also have numerous highly effective “non-crack” methods.
+While we do offer the old-fashioned and effective, popping techniques if that’s what you prefer, we also have numerous highly effective “non-crack” methods.
 Whatever method we start with, our first goal is always the same: Let’s not make it worse!
 The first treatment is very gentle as our primary goal is to do no harm.

 Will It Hurt?

 Because the healing process affects each person differently, there’s no definitive way to know for sure how you’ll react or how your body will respond to your first treatment.
 That is why we do “tolerance testing.”
-Using the Cox Technic, we can actually test the procedure on your back and neck to ensure it does not increase the pain.
+Using the Cox Technic, we can actually test the procedure on your back and neck to ensure it doesn’t increase the pain.

 When Will I Feel Better?

 Don’t worry about pain!
 We perform tolerance testing first to make sure you can handle your treatment.